fullopsec/UniversalWakeOnLan/README.md

 </p>

 UniversalWakeOnLan is a script designed to wake up your device remotely from anywhere in the world with the help of Telegram API.
-It is compatible with Opnsense routers.
+It is compatible with Opnsense Firewalls.

-I made a guide on [how to setup your telegram bot](https://github.com/fullopsec/TelegramAlerts)
+I made a guide on [how to setup your telegram bot and get your tokens](https://github.com/fullopsec/TelegramAlerts)

 ## Features
 - Wake up your device remotely from anywhere in the world.